Perry State Park

 Perry State Park is a state park located in Jefferson County, near Ozawkie, Kansas, United States, 20 mi northeast of Topeka.

-The state park features camping, a beach, hiking and a fishing and boating area.
-Perry State Park was established in 1968 after an agreement was made between the Kansas Parks and Resources and the U.S. Army Corps of Engineers.
+The state park features camping, a beach, hiking, and a fishing and boating area.
+Perry State Park was authorized by the state legislature in 1967 and brought to fruition in 1968 through an agreement between the Kansas Parks and Resources and the U.S. Army Corps of Engineers.